Global Land One-kilometer Base Elevation (GLOBE)

 Source data include satellite imagery, aerial photography, satellite altimetry, cadastral survey data, and hardcopy topographic maps converted to digital format.
 The source data were converted to 16-bit binary raster grids by a variety of techniques, including stereoprofiling, image pattern recognition, contour-to-grid and point-to-grid surface generation.

 Many areas had more than one candidate data set.
 Candidates were compared for final selection and mosaicked into the full global DEM.
 Guidance was provided by periodic meetings of the CEOS GLOBE Task Team, and by interaction with IGBP-DIS.
 The final GLOBE data set and documentation received peer review on four continents.

-Currently, dual versions of GLOBE coverage exists for Australia, courtesy of the Australian Surveying and Land Information Group (AUSLIG).
-AUSLIG allowed NGDC to make a 30-arc-second grid from copyright AUSLIG source data; these data are currently available on the GLOBE CD-ROMs only.
+Dual versions of GLOBE coverage exists for Australia, courtesy of the Australian Surveying and Land Information Group (AUSLIG).
+AUSLIG allowed NGDC (now NCEI) to make a 30-arc-second grid from copyright AUSLIG source data; these data are available on the GLOBE CD-ROMs.

 Version 1.0 Differs from Prototypes

 GLOBE Version 1.0 differs from two prototype CD collections (Versions 0.1 and 0.5, distributed in 1995 and 1997).
 Unlike Versions 0.1 and 0.5, GLOBE Version 1.0 is a full global compilation covering all land areas.
 It is the first global elevation data set with such extensive input, documentation, and peer review.

 Availability of GLOBE Data